-Considering the circumstances caused by COVID-19 pandemic, Russian-Ukrainian conflict and uncertainty related to economic recovery, the Group's management believe with reasonable certainty that the Group will continue to operate profitably in the foreseeable future.
+Considering the circumstances caused by Russian-Ukrainian and Middle East conflicts, the Group's management believe with reasonable certainty that the Group will continue to operate profitably in the foreseeable future.
 As a result, the Group's financial statements have been prepared on a going concern basis, assuming that the Group will continue its operations for an indefinite period in the future.

-(c) (c) Foreign Exchange Translation
+(c) Foreign Exchange Translation

 Transactions denominated in foreign currencies are translated into dinars at official middle exchange rates effective at the date of each transaction.
 Monetary assets and liabilities denominated in foreign currencies, as well as those indexed to a currency clause, are translated into dinars by applying the official middle exchange rates prevailing at the reporting date.
 Gains and losses incurred in realized transactions of purchase and sale of foreign currency and effective foreign currency with individuals and legal entities during the period are stated in the Group's income statement, within the position "Net fee and commission income".

 Exchange differences resulting from the translation of one currency into another currency at different exchange rates, including exchange rate differences based on the currency clause, are stated in the Group's income statement under "Net foreign exchange gains/losses and currency clause effects".